-In 2011, the ACLU filed a lawsuit in federal court challenging the practice as unconstitutional cruel and unusual punishment.
-In 2012 the U.S. Supreme Court ruled in Miller v.
+In 2011, the ACLU filed a class-action lawsuit in federal court challenging the practice as unconstitutional cruel and unusual punishment.
+In 2012, the U.S. Supreme Court ruled in Miller v.
 Alabama that mandatory laws that impose automatic life-without-parole punishments on juveniles are unconstitutional.
 In Michigan, however, the state refused to apply the Miller ruling to juveniles who are already in prison, insisting that they are not entitled to resentencing and must never even have their cases reviewed by a parole board.

 (Hill v.
 Snyder; ACLU of Michigan Attorneys Dan Korobkin and Michael J. Steinberg; National ACLU Attorneys Steven Watt, Ezekiel Edwards and Brandon Buskey; co-counsel Deborah LaBelle and Ron Reosti.)

 Follow this case here.

 Press release, April 9, 2018: Federal court rules in favor of children who had been serving life in prison

 Article, Jan.
 26, 2016: Hope for Michigan juveniles condemned to die behind bars